-Full-time Missouri resident undergraduates with expected family contribution between $0-$12,000.
+Full-time undergraduate, Missouri residents with expected family contribution between $0-$12,000.
 The amount varies and is based on available share funding.
 To apply, complete FAFSA annually by the February 1 deadline.

-The source of funding for the Ford Direct Loan program is provided by the federal government.
+The source of funding for the Direct Student Loan program is provided by the federal government.
 The amount can vary depending on the individual student’s need, up to a maximum of $5,500 as a dependent freshman, $6,500 as a dependent sophomore, and $7,500 as a dependent junior, senior, or fifth-year student.
+(Independent students may be eligible for up to an additional $4,000-$5,000 depending on grade level.)
 Graduate students may receive up to $20,500 per year.
 A student must be enrolled at least half-time.

-A FAFSA must be completed in order for a student to receive a Ford Direct Loan.
-Interest on subsidized Ford Direct Loans begins as soon as a student graduates or ceases to be at least a half-time student.
-Interest on unsubsidized Ford Direct Loans begins as soon as the loan is disbursed to the student’s account.
+A FAFSA must be completed in order for a student to receive a Direct Student Loan.
+Interest on subsidized Direct Student Loans begins as soon as a student graduates or ceases to be at least a half-time student.
+Interest on unsubsidized Direct Student Loans starts to accrue as soon as the loan is disbursed to the student’s account.

-Undergraduate borrowers’ subsidized and unsubsidized Ford Direct Loans carry a fixed interest rate.
+Undergraduate borrowers’ subsidized and unsubsidized Direct Student Loans carry a fixed interest rate.
 Graduate borrowers’ unsubsidized loans also have a fixed interest rate.
-Rates are subject to change based on U.S. Congress decision.
+Rates are determined annually based on the 10-year T-note.
 Please refer to http://sfa.mst.edu/loans for current interest rates.